 Large, nodding white bells, while reminiscent of their predecessors, are much bigger and are perched high atop 8-12" stems, making them much more visible through the foliage.
 Up to 12 sweetly fragrant blooms appear per stem in mid to late spring.
 Great ground cover. #1 field-grown plants.
 Zones 2-8.
-Convallaria majalis 'Bordeaux'
+Bareroot.
+Convallaria majalis 'Bordeaux'.
+Partial to Full Shade.
+Deer tend to avoid.

 Botanical Name: Convallaria majalis 'Bordeaux'